Email Tutorial | Free Email Tutorials

 Create a reminder in Outlook 2007

-The previous tutorial explained how to attach reminders to emails; in this tutorial, you will learn how to create a reminder in Outlook 2007.
-This feature is possible thanks in part to the advanced calendar that is tightly integrated with Outlook.
+We showed you how to attach reminders to emails; this tutorial explains how to create a reminder in Outlook 2007, possible thanks in part to the advanced calendar that is tightly integrated with Outlook.
 While you do not even need to open the Outlook calendar to create a reminder, we will show you how to add an event (appointment) directly in the calendar, and how to configure a reminder and your default reminder settings, as well as how to create a reminder from any part of Outlook 2007, without needing to access the calendar at all.

-Unlike some calendar applications, Outlook's reminder will only popup on screen if Outlook is running.
+Unlike some calendar applications, these reminders can only pop up while Outlook is running.
 When you launch Outlook, it will display all reminders that occurred since it last ran.
 Bottom line: if you rely on Outlook 2007 to remind you of important to-do's and appointments, make sure that you leave it running all the time!

 This comprehensive Outlook-reminders tutorial is divided in 5 sections: (all on this page)